hornang/hornang/README.md

-Hi, I'm Stig Hornang.
-I currently work as a software developer within hydropower control systems at Aker Solutions.
+I currently work as a software developer for hydropower control systems at Aker Solutions.

-These are some of the technologies I use a lot:
+These are the technologies I use a lot:

 - STM32
 - Qt C++/QML